Board of Appeals FAQs

 How long does it take for the Board of Appeals to make a decision on a case?

 Generally, the Board does not render decisions at the hearing.

 The Board of Appeals will render a written opinion within 60 days of the date of the last hearing, site visit, or written closing, whichever occurs last, unless additional time becomes necessary.
 The Clerk to the Board of Appeals will send out written notice if additional time is needed.

 Can I get a copy of a Board of Appeals decision?

 Yes, the Board’s decisions are sent out to parties who sign in at the hearing.
-If an individual did not attend the hearing or failed to sign in, decisions are available at the clerk’s office at a cost of $.25 per page.
+If an individual did not attend the hearing or failed to sign in, decisions are available by email or paper copy at the Board’s office at a cost of $.25 per page.

 How much does it cost to file an appeal?